Noise-Induced Randomization in Regression Discontinuity Designs: Proofs

 \subsection{Proof of Proposition~\ref{prop:vgamma_consistent}}

 \begin{proof} The proof here continues from the argument used for the proof of Theorem~\ref{theo:main_clt}.
-As we did there, we only prove the result for the variance of $\hmu_{\gamma,+}$, the result for $\htau_{\gamma}$ follows in the same way.
-Let us start by arguing that:
+As we did there, we only prove the result for the variance of $\hmu_{\gamma,+}$, the result for $\htau_{\gamma}$ follows analogously.
+In the proof of Theorem~\ref{theo:main_clt} we already showed that $\EE[n]{\gamma_+(Z_i)}\big/ \EE{\gamma_+(Z_i)} = 1+o_{\mathbb P}(1)$.
+It thus suffices to show that: